mmb/meme_captain_web/doc/api/create_source_image.md

 ## Parameters

-- url - the URL of the image to load
+- url - the URL of the image to load (can be a URL or a data URI)
 - name - the name of the source image (optional)
 - private - true if the source image is private (optional)